wp-plugins/file-gallery/readme.txt

 == Changelog ==

+= 1.7.5-beta-1 =
+* February 26th, 2012
+* added "change" links to media tags name and slug on media settings page
+* post thumb on post listing screen now opens a thickbox with the bigger image when clicked
+* ability tp insert a tag gallery without any files attached to a post
+* tweaked drag and drop upload to file gallery box a bit
+* bugfix: internet explorer insert content position (adds a bookmark on mouse up)
+* added Arabic translation by Wassem Mansour (thanks!)

 = 1.7.4.1 =
 * February 16th, 2012
 * bugfix: reduce server stress and page load time by disabling